 He loved to carry this ball in his mouth and then drop it to watch it bounce around on the deck.
 The handle can cause the ball to take funny, unexpected bounces and hops when dropped.
 This element only seems to add to the fun factor of this toy.

 It took a lot of chewing time, but Jhett eventually managed to gnaw a break into the handle, BUT it did not affect the integrity of the ball.
 It still bounced and was still fun to play with.
 It comes in several sizes so that you can tailor it towards the individual likes and needs of your Snow Dog.

 The second toy, also made by Jolly Ball, is called the Romp-N-Roll.
 It is made from the same durable rubber material as the Tug and Toss, but this ball has a hole through the centre through which durable cotton knotted rope toy has been laced.
 This rope allows them to pick up the ball and swing it around, and, as the name suggests, romp with it.
 It also makes a fun toy to tug.
 The rope is long enough that two dogs can play a game of tug with this ball as the “prize”.

 This is one of Skylar’s favourite toy by far.
 He loves to swing around this ball.
 He even loves launching this ball through the air and then chasing it.
 I have seen and heard him out on the deck playing with this ball for an hour or more at a time.

 When and if they gnaw through the rope, another cotton rope of similar diameter can be fed through the ball and secured by knotting the ends of the rope.

-Jolly Pets makes a variety of shapes and sizes of great quality durable balls that are sure to please even the fussiest Snow Dog.
-Check out their selection of toys on their site or you can find out if any stores near you carry this brand of dog toy.
+Jolly Pets makes various shapes and sizes of great quality durable balls that are sure to please even the fussiest Snow Dog.
+Check out their selection of toys on their site, or you can find out if any stores near you carry this brand of dog toy.